What is a Data Subject?

 Like your business, data protection regulation is constantly evolving.
 Privasee keeps your privacy policies up-to-date, helping you focus on growing your company and serving your customers.

-- A data subject is an “identified or identifiable natural person”—a living individual.
+• Data subject is in reference to an “identified or identifiable natural person” - a living individual.

 To learn how Privasee can help you meet your legal obligations to data subjects, book a demo today.